Andrea/andrea.github.io/_posts/2012-06-16-reading-diary-real-world-functional-programming-day-1.markdown

-  * There are some parts of the chapter where I feel like the author is trying to sell me the idea, I can understand why, but I m already reading the book, no need for that.
+  * There are some parts of the chapter where I feel like the author is trying to sell me the idea, I can understand why, but I'm already reading the book, no need for that.

   * I like the way important concepts are highlighted